Skip to Main Content

 Most of the materials found online, such as content from websites, are protected by copyright.
 The publicly available materials (PAMs) exemption in the Canadian copyright law allows faculty to copy Internet content for the purpose of education.
 In order to use this exemption, the following conditions must be met:

-• There is no technological protection measure/digital lock preventing access to the material, such as log-ins
+• No digital lock: There is no technological protection measure/digital lock preventing access to the material, such as log-ins or watermarks.

-• There is no clearly visible notice prohibiting educational use
+• Educational use is permitted: There is no clearly visible notice prohibiting educational use.
+Check terms of use or licence to determine permitted uses.

-• The material must not be an infringing copy
+• Legitimate copy: The material must not be an infringing copy.

-Note: iTunes, Netflix and other personal subscriptions.
-Works that are accessible through iTunes, Netflix and other personal media subscriptions are NOT considered publicly available materials.
+Note: Personal subscriptions.
+Works that are accessible through personal subscriptions (e.g., Netflix, iTunes, personal subscription to a newspaper/website) are NOT considered publicly available materials.
 A personal login, password, and an account are required to access the works.
-Although these subscriptions offer access to legitimate copies of cinematographic works, you are limited to the contractual terms of the subscriptions' licenses.
+Although these subscriptions offer access to legitimate copies of the material, you are limited to the contractual terms of the subscriptions' licences.
 These terms of use are limited to personal, non-commercial use only and cannot be used for educational purposes.

 What are Technological Protection Measures or Digital Locks?